MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 5.md

 ## Play mods in Minecraft! - (60 minutes)
 ## Multiplayer server minigames - (60 minutes)
 ## Minecraft challenges
-- who can do x the faste
+- who can do x the fastest?
+- build battles
+- etc